uilicious/recipes/recipes/allbirds/Search for a product.md

 These are the steps to perform to validate the test case:

-1. Navigate to Blizzard's website
+1. Navigate to allbird's website
 2. Click "Search"
-3. Fill in "Starcraft" in the search box
+3. Fill in "Shoes" in the search box
 4. Validate that relavant products are shown

 ## Test Script